 BBG maintains an accession book to record herbaceous and woody plants that are received.
 However, accession numbers are only assigned to woody collection items.
 According to BBG management and staff, assigning accession numbers to perennial plants (those that live for more than one year) creates the need to not just record accurate inventory records, but to also maintain and update them throughout the life of the plant.
-Adding to the workload is that perennials can multiply, resulting in the need to assign additional accession numbers to track those new plants.
+Adding to the workload is that perennials can multiply, resulting in the need to assign additional accession numbers to track those new

+We noted significant inconsistencies in the data that had been recorded for the 2,625 plants. plants.
 Given current staff workloads this additional work would result in even more backlogged work.